-To conclude, experimental astrology (properly called scientific astrology) cannot help but assume a causal link between planets and human beings, thus contradicting the above holistic view.
+To conclude, experimental astrology (properly called scientific astrology) cannot help but hypothesise a causal link between the planets and human beings.
+This contradicts the holistic view mentioned earlier.

 Reply to comment

 Regarding the statistical inadequacy of configurations other than the Martian one, I would like to emphasise that the symbolism of Mars is, in most cases, strictly one-way.
-That is, it provides a well-determined, almost instinctive reaction to external stimuli; consequently, its spectrum of manifestation is narrower than those originating from other planetary symbolism and is more easily isolated.
-Sure, this is a guess, but it seems plausible.
+Mars symbolism usually triggers a specific and easily recognisable response to external factors.
+This makes it less diverse than other planetary symbols and easier to distinguish.
+Although this is just an assumption, it seems reasonable.